Volkswagen ID.5 GTX new car review

 Design and build

-There are no significant exterior visual changes to this improved ID.5 GTX.
+There are no significant exterior visual changes to this further improved ID.5 GTX.
 As before, the coupe-like looks mean the car certainly has a dash more pavement presence than its ID.4 GTX SUV stablemate; and a more slippery 0.26Cd drag factor too, though that only fractionally boosts its driving range.
 As before, you might be a touch disappointed to find that very little has been done visually to set this GTX model apart from its humbler ID.5 range stablemates.
 But to a lesser or greater extent, aesthetic subtlety has always been one of the attractions of this sub-brand's GTI parent bloodline.
 It's cloaked here with a unique 20-inch wheel design (21-inch rims are optional), plus six little point light LEDs in the lower front bumper.

-At the back, as before, there's comfortable space for a couple of adults (it'd be a squash for three).
+At the back, there's comfortable space for a couple of adults (it'd be a squash for three).
 You'd expect the effect of the tapering roof line to be a reduction in boot space, but actually, the 549-litre capacity figure up to the level of the parcel shelf is 6-litres more than you get in an ID.4 GTX.
 The cargo area's extendable to 1,561-litres when you fold the rear seats.

 + More